algodelinux/puppetlast/README.md

 This program shows the last connect time of puppet nodes.
 It currently displays them in green if they've connected in seconds or minutes.
 It currently displays them in red if they've connected in hours or days.
+The program need gawk for working.
+So it will install gawk if it isn't installed.

 Installing
 ----------